UBCHREST/ablate/docs/content/development/ClientLibrary.md

 nav_order: 4
 ---

 ABLATE is designed so that you can use it in your own application.
-If your application uses CMake you include ABLATE as a sub-project or using FetchContent (shown in the following example).
+If your application uses CMake you can include ABLATE as a sub-project or using FetchContent (shown in the following example).

 ```cmake
 include(FetchContent)